ietf-satp/draft-ietf-satp-architecture/draft-ietf-satp-architecture.md

 * Receipt broadcast (3.8) Gateway G1 logs a copy of the signed receipt message to its local state data DB2.
-G1 may also broadcast the fasts of the signed receipt to all members of network NW1.
+G1 may also broadcast an update regarding the signed receipt to all members of network NW1.
 The mechanism to log and to broadcast is out of scope for SATP.